JonaBenja/greta_thunberg_sentiment/README.md

 ### INTRODUCTION
 This repository contains the code, data and analysis of assignment 1 for the course Language as Data.
-This students that contributed to this assignment are Gabriele Catanese and Jona Bosman.
+The students that contributed to this assignment are Gabriele Catanese and Jona Bosman.
 A blogpost with the results can be viewed here: [link]

 ### CORPUS RETRIEVAL
 The corpus contains 101 recent articles in Dutch and and 103 recent articles in Italian about Greta Thunberg, that were retrieved from the Google News corpus.